“Blended Learning is not just a trend, and we are starting to see technology integrated in really intentional ways.” – Katie Linder

-Given all this, it makes sense to take a blended approach to training.
-In the short-term standardized digital learning will help learners complete their training quickly without the need of an instructor.
-In the long- term, the organizations can combine the best of the classroom and digital learning for optimum performance of the learners with better impact.
+In the short-term standardized digital learning will help learners complete their training quickly without the need of for an instructor.
+In the long- term, the organizations can combine the best of instructor-led training and digital learning for optimum performance of the learners with better impact.

-Blended learning works well when classroom teaching and digital learning are mapped to the right learning outcomes.
-For example, the classroom discussions can focus more on higher-level learning objectives such as application-level or evaluation level objectives.
-The digital learning sessions can focus on the LOTS (lower order thinking skills, such as remembering and understanding of concepts).
+Blended learning works well when instructor-led teaching and digital learning are mapped to the right learning outcomes.
+For example, instructor-led discussions can focus more on higher-level learning objectives such as application-level or evaluation level objectives.
+The digital learning sessions can focus on the LOTS (Lower Order Thinking Skills, such as remembering and understanding concepts).